karthi281104/synergiq_llm/README.md

 python -m uvicorn backend.conv:app --host 0.0.0.0 --port 8000
 ```

+If you see `Errno 10048` on Windows, port `8000` is already in use—either stop the other process or run on a different port (e.g. `--port 8001`).

 Endpoints:
 - `POST /upload_pdf` (multipart file)
 - `POST /chat` → returns `{ answer, sources }`